LakshitXD/question-template/README.md

 - Exaple of the question include the explanation of each testcase.
 - Instruction of the question if required.
 - Constriants of the question.
+- Topic and difficulty of the question must be specified aswell.
 ## Exact format for every example:

 ![](https://cdn.discordapp.com/attachments/882247424809242705/910500299804905502/unknown.png)